open-mmlab/mmagic/docker/README.md

 docker run --gpus all --shm-size=8g -it -v {DATA_DIR}:/mmediting/data mmediting
 ```

-**Note**
+**Note**:

-Versions defined in this [Dockerfile](Dockerfile) is not up-to-dated.
+Versions defined in this [Dockerfile](Dockerfile) is not up-to-date.
-If you use this Dockerfile in your project, you probably want to make some update.
+If you use this Dockerfile in your project, you probably want to make some updates.
-Feel free to submit a issue or PR for the update.
+Feel free to submit an issue or PR for the update.